Vincentvdt/oc-project-01-booki-clone/README.md

 1. Clone this repo
 2. Open `index.html` in your browser
 3. No build process needed — pure HTML/CSS
+## ⚠️ Design Disclaimer

+The design wasn’t cooked up by me.
+This project was all about following a provided mockup from Figma.
+So if anything looks a little off or funky, that’s not on me.
+I just did the HTML & CSS hustle to bring it to life exactly as shown.
+No design blame here, just pure integration vibes.

 ## 📚 Credits